 First, as gamers moved from researching to purchasing and playing, we discovered that they viewed brand released and community-created videos, but relied on them at different times.
 Before a game came out, fans mostly watched content released by the brand, such as announce, gameplay demo, and launch videos.
 A previous study found that 92% of gamers research a title before buying, and that brand-released game video is the most influential piece of publisher content.(3)

-through it and engaging with that game’s community.
-Our data showed this in
+it and engaging with that game’s community.
+Our data showed this in action, as

-action, as walkthrough, how-to, and game powered entertainment videos became
+walkthrough, how-to, and game powered entertainment videos became the focus after

-the focus after launch.
-Looking at the lifecycle of a game from pre-launch to
+launch.
+Looking at the lifecycle of a game from pre-launch to post-launch,

-post-launch, community-created videos effectively doubled the amount of views
+community-created videos effectively doubled the amount of views the top selling

-the top selling games would have received through brand-released content
+games would have received through brand-released content alone.

 Second, gamers displayed a preference in viewing certain types of content on

-were viewed on desktops, which have larger screens that showcase the
+viewed on desktops, which have larger screens that showcase the cinematic quality

-cinematic quality of this content.
-Post-launch, we hypothesize that second
+of this content.
+Post-launch, we hypothesize that second screens supplemented the

 Finally, gamers engaged differently with various types of videos.
 Certain types of video earned more social interaction, such as sharing and commenting, while others received more voting.

-moments like the announce, the initial view of gameplay, and the review of a
+like the announce, the initial view of gameplay, and the review of a game had the

-game had the most shares and comments per view in 2012.
-Community-created
+most shares and comments per view in 2012.
+Community-created content, such as

-content, such as tutorials, walkthroughs and game powered entertainment
+tutorials, walkthroughs and game powered entertainment videos, received more

-videos, received more “likes” and “dislikes” per view in 2012.
-Although they
+“likes” and “dislikes” per view in 2012.
+Although they aren’t commenting directly,

 Video — An Indicator of Interest